The Final Battles

 In the brief prophecy given to Daniel, there still is an accounting to be made for the period of 1,335 days (Daniel 12:12).
 So far, an explanation has been given for 1,260 days of that period, as well as for 30 days beyond that (for a total of 1,290 days).
 However, there still are an additional 45 days for which to account.

 After Jesus comes back to Jerusalem, a new Millennial Temple (see Ezekiel chapters 40–47) will be constructed (see also millennial Temple and Holy Mountain).
-It would make sense that the new, glorious Temple will be dedicated on Hanukkah, which will be on the 75th day following Jesus’ return to rule and reign—1,335 days after the midpoint of the 70th week and 45 days after the defeat of the Antichrist and his armies at the Battle of Armageddon.
+It would make sense, then, that the new, glorious Temple will be dedicated during Hanukkah, 75 days following Jesus’ return to rule and reign.
+This also will be 1,335 days after the abomination that causes desolation is set up (in fulfillment of Daniel 12:11,12) and 45 days after the defeat of the Antichrist and his armies at the Battle of Armageddon.

 Ted’s Bible Commentaries